Frequency-Enhanced Diffusion Models: Curriculum-Guided Semantic Alignment for Zero-Shot Skeleton Action Recognition: Abstract

 \section{Abstract}

 { Human action recognition is pivotal in computer vision, with applications ranging from surveillance to human-robot interaction.
 Despite the effectiveness of supervised skeleton-based methods, their reliance on exhaustive annotation limits generalization to novel actions.
 Zero-Shot Skeleton Action Recognition (ZSAR) emerges as a promising paradigm, yet it faces challenges due to the spectral bias of diffusion models, which oversmooth high-frequency dynamics.
 Here, we propose Frequency-Aware Diffusion for Skeleton-Text Matching (FDSM), integrating a Semantic-Guided Spectral Residual Module, a Timestep-Adaptive Spectral Loss, and Curriculum-based Semantic Abstraction to address these challenges.
 Our approach effectively recovers fine-grained motion details, achieving state-of-the-art performance on NTU RGB+D, PKU-MMD, and Kinetics-skeleton datasets.
-The project page and source code are publicly available at \url{https://yuzhi535.github.io/FDSM.github.io}. }
+Code has been made available at \url{https://github.com/yuzhi535/FDSM}.
+Project homepage: \url{https://yuzhi535.github.io/FDSM.github.io/} }

 \keywords{Skeleton action recognition, Zero-shot skeleton action recognition, Human pose estimation, Diffusion model, Multi-modality fusion}